namtoki/English/pattern/standup/jimmy_yang_the_best.md

-# The Best of: Jimmy O. Yang
+# The Best of Jimmy O Yang

 ## Jimmy